AstrobioMike/AstrobioMike.github.io/_posts/2017-09-11-coming-soon.md

 # Posts coming to Amplicon HQ:
 1. Amplicon sequence processing
   - with my 2 cents on what's worth your time and what isn't

+# Posts coming to MG Mayhem:
-2. Too much coverage can be a bad thing for assembly
+1. Too much coverage can be a bad thing for assembly